paugier/czi-joint-python-accelerators-project/README.md

-# Join Python Accelerators Project application (CZI program)
+# Joint Python Accelerators Project application (CZI program)

+The joint Python Accelerators project gathers developers of [Transonic](transonic.readthedocs.io/), Cython, Pythran and Numba namely:

+- Pierre Augier (Transonic)
+- Serge Guelton (Pythran)
+- Stefan Behnel (Cython)
+- Stanley Seibert (Numba)

+This project has been initiated by core-developers of scikit-image (Juan Nunez-Iglesias, Stéfan van der Walt and Emmanuelle Gouillart).

+## Application

 Here is the call for proposals for the CZI program: